AhrenFullStop/Battle-2D-eath/docs/Technical Roadmap Tracker.md

   - Context: Combat currently checks collisions against default map obstacles.
   - Acceptance: Uses current loaded map config for obstacles.

-- [ ] Remove per-frame `Date.now()`-driven gameplay randomness from simulation paths
+- [ ] Remove per-frame `Date.now()`- driven gameplay randomness from simulation paths
   - Acceptance: Visual-only effects may use wall clock; simulation uses tick time.

 - [ ] Add minimal debug overlay toggles for AI + networking
   - Acceptance: One flag enables rendering of AI state and target info.

-(ignore) Notes:
-- Weapon Pickup: If a few (2+) bots (or even the player and a bot) sit on a weapon, nobody gets it.
-The weapon is never picked up. we have to fix that, a winner should be determined.
+### Low hanging fruit:
-- Map editor: map editor doesn't load images from directory, instead from manifest. this is dumb, it should fetch them based on what images we have availible
+- [] Map editor: map editor doesn't load images from directory, instead from manifest. this is dumb, it should fetch them based on what images we have availible
-- Map Creation: consider swapping out rocks and trees for png's (maybe some color tweaks allowed) rather than transparent geometry.
+- [] Map Creation: consider swapping out rocks and trees for png's (maybe some color tweaks allowed) rather than transparent geometry.
-- Game Over Screen: left align the came over stats
+- [] Game Over Screen: left align the came over stats
-- Basics: add a favicon
+- [] Basics: add a favicon
-- CI/CD: Change deployment to automatically add a version counter.
+- [] CI/CD: Change deployment to automatically add a version counter.
 Display version on bottom of start screen
-- Start Map Selection: Make settings in map selection more clickable
+- [] Map settings: Make settings in map selection (start screen) more clickable. right now its too small.